Canon T5 vs Olympus E-PL1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5 and Olympus PEN E-PL1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T5 and the E-PL1 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the E-PL1 have been discontinued, but can regularly be found used on ebay.
 The E-PL1 was replaced by the Olympus E-PL2, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T5 and E-PL1 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Olympus E-PL1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5 and the Olympus E-PL1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.